hyperoslo/playbook/GIT_AND_GITHUB.md

 post the sufficient amount of gifs.

 Once the pull request is accepted, the person who merged should delete the branch.

+#### I need the code in my last pull request in my next.
+What do?

+If your next pull request is intimately related to your last, consider to continue working on the one pull request instead of opening another.

+If you'd really rather open another, it's okay to base your next pull request from your unmerged branch.
+Request that it be merged to the main branch, though, and be sure to merge any changes you've made to its parent during its review.

 #### Then what?